pact-foundation/pact-ruby/README.md

 # Pact

-Define a pact between service consumers and providers
+Define a pact between service consumers and providers.

+Pact privides a RSpec DSL for service consumers to define the request they will make to a service producer and the response they expect back.
+This expectation is used in the consumers specs to provide a mock producer, and is also played back in the producer specs to ensure the producer actually does provide the response the consumer expects.

+This allows you to test both sides of an integration point using fast unit tests.

 ## Installation